ricoveitch/notes/networks/networking-a-top-down-approach/3-transport-layer.md

 ### Estimating the Round-Trip Time

 TCP estimates the round-trip time by taking one RTT measurement (called `SampleRTT`) at time for an unacknowledged segment that has not been retransmitted.
-So a a new value of `SampleRTT` approximately once every RTT.
+So a new value of `SampleRTT` approximately once every RTT.

 Because you could get significant fluctuations between sample to sample, TCP maintains an average `EstimatedRTT` of the `SampleRTT` values.
 After every new `SampleRTT`, `EstimatedRTT` gets updated to: